 - Attend University lectures and network with resident and visiting experts.

 - Get involved in political and policy matters as a member of the College Republicans or College Democrats clubs.

-Recognized as one of the top international education providers in the U.S., SU Abroad is a significant part of the Syracuse experience.
+Recognized as one of the top international education providers in the U.S., Syracuse Abroad is a significant part of the Syracuse experience.
 With over 100 programs in 60 countries, almost half of all students go abroad during their time at Syracuse.
-Political science majors have gone abroad in Wroclaw, Poland, Strasbourg, France, and Santiago.

 Life After Syracuse University